ailab-bio/GraphINVENT2/README.md

 This is not only a newer version of GraphINVENT, but it is also the only version being actively maintained.
 Please use this version in all new uses of GraphINVENT.

-The methods used in GraphINVENT are described in the original publication, [*Graph Networks for Molecular Design*](https://iopscience.iop.org/article/10.1088/2632-2153/abcf91) by Mercado et al. (2021).
+The methods used in GraphINVENT2 are described in the original publication, [*Graph Networks for Molecular Design*](https://iopscience.iop.org/article/10.1088/2632-2153/abcf91) by Mercado et al. (2021).

 ## Prerequisites
 * Anaconda or Miniconda with Python 3.6 or 3.8.
 * (for GPU-training only) CUDA-enabled GPU.

 ## Instructions and tutorials
-For detailed guides on how to use GraphINVENT, see the [tutorials](./tutorials/).
+For detailed guides on how to use GraphINVENT2, see the [tutorials](./tutorials/).

 ## Examples
 An example training set is available in [./data/gdb13_1K/](./data/gdb13_1K/).
 It is a small (1K) subset of GDB-13 and is already preprocessed.